Student13Thirteen/Student13Thirteen/README.md

 ## How I work

-These projects were developed with strong AI assistance.
+These projects were developed with AI assistance.
 My contribution is the problem definition, workflow and deployment choices, iterative prompting and review, configuration, testing, troubleshooting, documentation and verification.
 I am actively strengthening my independent Python, Bash and software-engineering skills.

 ## 📫 Let's connect